'He's driving an Indian car looking in the rear view mirror, it crashes': Rahul Gandhi attacks PM Modi - ExBulletin

 ‘He’s driving an Indian car looking in the rear view mirror, it crashes’: Rahul Gandhi attacks PM Modi

+He said the BJP and the RSS are unable to project themselves into the future.

-“He (Prime Minister Narendra Modi) is trying to drive the car…The Indian car and he looks in the rear view mirror.
+“He (Prime Minister Narendra Modi) tries to drive the car…the Indian car and he looks in the rear view mirror.
 Then he doesn’t understand why this car crashes, doesn’t move forward.
 And that’s the same idea with the BJP, with the RSS.
 All of them.
 You listen to the ministers, you listen to the prime minister.
 You will never find them talking about the future.
 They only talk about the past,” he said.

 “All the giants that emerged from India, you can see that there were certain qualities that they all possessed.
 First, they sought, represented and fought for the truth.
 Second, all these people were humble, and there was no arrogance That’s how Indians worked in the United States, and that’s why Indians succeed here I respect and honor you for that.